procedural/c_code_of_mine/README.md

 * Always `goto exit`, never `return` in the middle of a procedure.
 * `enum` is a 32-bit `unsigned` or `int` value, misintepretation of this is a compiler's problem.
 * Always separate `#if` blocks, never `#else`, never `#elif`.
-* Enums are always numbered explicitly.
+* Enum members are always enumerated explicitly.

 `CMakeLists.txt` I start with: